 - The muslin is then pinned together (with all darts pinned) and placed back onto the dress form to check for fit accuracy and to drape any additional parts of the garment.

 - Once all pieces are the garment are draped, they are all pinned together and placed on the dress form to check for fit accuracy.

 - When the apparel designer is satisfied with the look and fit of the pinned garment, the muslin is removed from the dress form, pressed flat, and all seam lines, grain lines, markings, notches, etc. are transferred to paper, creating the sewing pattern for the garment.

 Why Should Fashion Designers Learn How to Drape?

 While the majority of companies in the fashion industry no longer use draping as part of the design process, draping is a key skill which allows apparel designers to understand what creates a great fit and how to achieve it.
 If a garment sample fits poorly, a designer who is familiar with how darts and seams give shape to garments can spot what is creating the fit issue and advise the factory how to correct the problem.

 However, the art of draping isn’t completely lost; in high fashion, couture fashion houses, evening, and lingerie companies most garments are created through draping.
 When draping a garment, the designer can immediately see what her apparel design will look like on the body, and immediately correct any fit or design problems before putting anything down on paper.
 In addition, some apparel designs are just impossible to make via flat patternmaking and need to be draped first.
 And some fabrics need to be experimented with on a dress form to see how they behave.

-To learn how to drape apparel for fashion design, we highly recommend “E-book Photo Draping” by Valerie Corr (affiliate link).
-Visit Amazon.com for more information about this easy to follow “how to” fashion draping book.
+To learn how to drape apparel for fashion design, we highly recommend “E-book Photo Draping” by Valerie Corr (sold on amazon.com).